INFORMSJoC/2023.0391/src/ReadMe.md

 ## Other remarks

+Please note that:
+* As the software itself is a part of a project with metro companies, here we only opensource a part of the codes with no conflict of interest.
+This version mainly focuses on the algorithm design, instead of train simulations.
+The source data and codes are available for academic purposes only and cannot be used commercially.
+We encourage academic researchers to utilize these resources to replicate our findings and build upon our work.
-Note that: As most code comments and user guidance of the software are written in Chinese, please direct contact the developer Jiateng Yin (jtyin@bjtu.edu.cn) if you have any issues when running the project.
+* As most code comments and user guidance of the software are written in Chinese, please direct contact the developer Jiateng Yin (jtyin@bjtu.edu.cn) if you have any issues when running the project.
 Thanks!